ygsharma/python-socket-programming/README.md

 ```bash
 python client.py
 ```

-### Installation Requirements
-Both projects require only Python to be installed on your system.
-No additional libraries are necessary, as they use the Python standard library.

 ### Future Developments
 A Command Line Interface (CLI) chat application built upon the client-server architecture for real-time communication.